network Network

 Note

-• The MAC address is partially configurable and always prefixed by an Organizationally Unique Identifier belonging to the card’s manufacturer, such as 00:E0:4C for Realtek.
+• On most Ethernet cards, the MAC address is partially configurable and always prefixed by an Organizationally Unique Identifier belonging to the card’s manufacturer, such as 00:E0:4C for Realtek; while on some generic cards, the full MAC is configurable.

 • Settings for the [COM] Standard Hayes-compliant Modem are described on Networking.